charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 Since I am at work I don't mind the licensed AI models are reading my stuff, I can copy-paste the transcript from meetings and use Sonnet to re-write it into Markdown and find follow-ups.
-Obviously I use [sst OpenCode](https://github.com/sst/opencode) for my agentic AI work, which works well with our company licensed mondels.
+Obviously I use [sst OpenCode](https://github.com/sst/opencode) for my agentic AI work, which works well with our company licensed models, and fit my `tmux`-based work flow.

 ## How I use `zk` privately